The dynamical Schr\"odinger problem in abstract metric spaces: Derivative of the cost

 As a main application of the $\Gamma$-convergence results contained in Theorem \ref{t:gconv1} and Corollary \ref{c:gc} (and, in a wider sense, of their strategy of proof), in this section we investigate the dependence of the optimal value of the Schr\"odinger problem \eqref{eq:schrodinger_pb} on the regularization parameter $\eps$, focusing in particular on the regularity as a function of $\eps$ and on the behaviour in the small-time regime.
 More precisely, and denoting

 the optimal entropic cost, we show that $\eps \mapsto \cost_\eps(x,y)$ is (locally) absolutely continuous and admits explicit left and right derivatives in a pointwise sense.
+The strategy of proof follows an interpolation argument due to De Giorgi.
 Moreover, since $\cost_\eps(x,y) \to \cost_0(x,y)$ as $\eps \downarrow 0$ by Corollary \ref{c:gc}, we aim at measuring the error $\cost_\eps(x,y) - \cost_0(x,y)$ and studying the minimizers of the unperturbed problem $\cost_0(x,y)$ selected by $\Gamma$-convergence.
 Since we focus here on the dependence on $\eps$ we will assume throughout the whole Section~\ref{sec:derivative_cost} and without further mention the well-posedness of the $\eps$-Schr\"odinger problem: \begin{hyp} Fix $x,y \in \X$ and suppose that for some (hence for any, by Proposition \ref{prop:schro_solvable_iff_finite_entropy}) $\eps > 0$ the Schr\"odinger problem \eqref{eq:schrodinger_pb} admits at least one minimizer, in other words the infimum is attained in the definition of $\cost_\eps(x,y)$. \end{hyp}

 We accordingly denote the set of $\eps$-minimizers as

 Let us start the analysis with a preliminary monotonicity statement for the Fisher information and the entropic cost, which generalizes \cite[Lemma 3.3]{ConTam19}.